aryaniyaps/python-backend-starter/client/README.md

 ## Generating the client schema

-To generate the client types based on the OpenAPI schema, run the following command:
+To generate the client from the OpenAPI schema, run the following command:

 ```
 npm run generate-schema